Benefits of AI in Business: Case Studies and Real Outcomes

 What can small and mid-sized businesses learn from these case studies?

 You don't need enterprise budgets to capture AI benefits.
-The patterns that work scale down:
+The patterns that work scale down.

-Start with high-volume, low-complexity processes Klarna's AI handles the "easy stuff" — password resets, basic inquiries, routine requests.
-Every business has equivalent processes: lead notifications, invoice processing, report generation, data entry.
+Start with high-volume, low-complexity processes.
+Klarna's AI handles the "easy stuff": password resets, basic inquiries, routine requests.
+Every business has equivalent processes such as lead notifications, invoice processing, report generation, and data entry.

-Partner for speed Mid-market companies move from pilot to production in 90 days versus 9+ months for enterprises.
+Partner for speed.
+Mid-market companies move from pilot to production in 90 days versus 9+ months for enterprises.
 Part of the reason: they're more willing to partner with specialists rather than build everything internally.

-Focus on augmentation, not replacement The most successful implementations make employees more productive, not redundant.
+Focus on augmentation, not replacement.
+The most successful implementations make employees more productive, not redundant.
 AI handles the tedious work; humans handle judgment, creativity, and relationships.

-We've compiled the best automations for small business based on what actually delivers ROI — not what sounds impressive.
+We've compiled the best automations for small business based on what actually delivers ROI, not what sounds impressive.

 Which industries are seeing the biggest AI benefits?